๐Ÿ•ต Detective Work: Third Case

 Running the code

-Given the kernel and without looking at the complete code:
+First, examine the kernel without looking at the complete code:

 ):